rgwch/homeview/README.md

 After build, copy `index.html`  and the folders `source` and `styles` to the deployment server

 Of course, everything except "showcase" needs major refactoring to work in a specific environment.
-So, this is rather a help to get started, than a ready-to-use app.
+So, this is rather an idea on how to get started, than a ready-to-use app.